 Students completing majors in biochemistry will be required to take the ETS Major Field Test in either biology or chemistry during their final year of the program.
 The exam will appear on the graduation checklist.

 Biochemistry for Health Sciences

 Prerequisite requirements for health sciences vary with the program and the institution.
 Care should be taken to study the requirements for every program well in advance of making application.
 In general, the pre-medical curriculum includes a year each of biology, general chemistry, organic chemistry, calculus and physics.
 Courses in biochemistry, statistics, advanced biology, and social and behavioral sciences are also important preparation for the MR5 Medical College Admissions Exam.
 Programs in physician assistant training, veterinary medicine, physical therapy, and such typically have a more extensive list of prerequisites.
 Students considering a post-baccalaureate program in these areas should consult early and often with health science advisors Catherina Kipper, and Kelsey Richardson-Blackwell.

 Graduate Training in Biochemistry

 Graduate programs in biochemistry typically require two semesters of general chemistry, organic chemistry, calculus, and physics.
 A course in statistics is highly recommended.
 Also required is extensive involvement in faculty-student research through URGO, McNair and other research opportunities which satisfy the Augsburg Experience.

 Students also participate in research off campus through internships and summer research experiences.
-Careful consultation with a biology or chemistry faculty advisor is recommended to select among coursework and research options.
+Careful consultation with a biology or chemistry faculty mentor is recommended to select among coursework and research options.

 For a complete list of courses and descriptions, see the Course Description Search.